Supporters of Olympia Community Sailing

 Private clubs are naturally labor-heavy.
 Always interpret signals against this organization's own context before drawing conclusions.

-Labor's share of expenses fell sharply
+Labor's share of expenses declined over two years

-Labor costs as a share of total expenses dropped 9 percentage points in one year — from 69% (TY2023) to 60% (TY2024).
+Labor costs as a share of total expenses fell 11 percentage points over two years — from 69% (TY2023) to 58% (TY2025).

 Phase 2 signals (contractor substitution, benefits share changes) require Part IX line-level data and are not yet available.
 All computations use IRS-filed data only; no external benchmarks or CPI adjustments beyond a 3% per year inflation proxy.